apideck-libraries/portman/examples/testsuite-overwrites/readme.md

 Version 1.0

 To facilitate automation, you might want to modify property values with "randomized" or specific values.
-The overwrites are mapped based on the OpenApi operationId or OpenApi Operation reference.
+The overwrites are mapped based on the OpenAPI operationId or OpenAPI Operation reference.

 ### Target options:

-- **openApiOperationId (String)** : Reference to the OpenApi operationId for which the Postman request body will be extended. (example: `leadsAll`)
+- **openApiOperationId (String)** : Reference to the OpenAPI operationId for which the Postman request body will be extended. (example: `leadsAll`)
-- **openApiOperation (String)** : Reference to combination of the OpenApi method & path, for which the Postman request body will be extended (example: `GET::/crm/leads`)
+- **openApiOperation (String)** : Reference to combination of the OpenAPI method & path, for which the Postman request body will be extended (example: `GET::/crm/leads`)

 These target options are both supported for defining a target.
 In case both are set for the same target, only the `openApiOperationId` will be used for overwrites.
 See below for more options on targetting.